-- 1) Drain all fuel from the tank and remove the wing.
-(Be sure to adequately vent the tank and allow it to dry, before working on it.) - 2) Determine an alternate location for the bottom gauge outlet.
+1) Drain all fuel from the tank and remove the wing.
+(Be sure to adequately vent the tank and allow it to dry, before working on it.)

+2) Determine an alternate location for the bottom gauge outlet.
 The outlet can be directly under the top outlet or displaced toward the rear to angle the gauge back (see the attached figure), as long as it is as close as practically possible to the bottom of the tank.
-Mark the location with a felt pen. - 3) Cut a hole and install a new W- 159 Fuel Tank Outlet at this mark.
-Be sure to proseal under the outlet when installing. - 4) Install a Nylon 1/8 pipe to 1/4 hose barb (A1814) in the bottom gauge outlet. - 5) Reattach the wing to the airplane. - 6) Mark and cut a hole in the Fuselage Root Rib (FUS-27) for the bottom of the sight gauge.
+Mark the location with a felt pen.

+3) Cut a hole and install a new W- 159 Fuel Tank Outlet at this mark.
+Be sure to proseal under the outlet when installing.

+4) Install a Nylon 1/8 pipe to 1/4 hose barb (A1814) in the bottom gauge outlet.

+5) Reattach the wing to the airplane.

+6) Mark and cut a hole in the Fuselage Root Rib (FUS-27) for the bottom of the sight gauge.

-- 7) Remove the 3/8" Barbed Tee Fitting (T-38) which connected the fuel valve and the bottom of the sight gauge to the main fuel outlet from the bottom of the tank. - 8) In place of the tee, install a 3/8" Barbed Elbow (EB3838), attaching to the hose from the main tank outlet and the front of the fuel valve. - 9) Cut a piece of red Ortac fuel hose to attach between the bottom gauge outlet and the clear tubing of the sight gauge. - 10) Attach the hose to the bottom gauge outlet using a hose clamp. - 11) Install a 1/4" Nylon Elbow (EB1414) on the bottom of the clear sight tube and the hose from the bottom gauge outlet.
-(See the attached drawing for details)
+7) Remove the 3/8" Barbed Tee Fitting (T-38) which connected the fuel value and the bottom of the sight gauge to the main fuel outlet from the bottom of the tank.

-© Copyright 2004 Murphy Aircraft Mfg.
-Ltd.
+8) In place of the tee, install a 3/8" Barbed Elbow (EB3838), attaching to the hose from the main tank outlet and the front of the fuel valve.

+9) Cut a piece of red Ortac fuel hose to attach between the bottom gauge outlet and the clear tubing of the sight gauge.

+10) Attach the hose to the bottom gauge outlet using a hose clamp.

+11) Install a 1/4" Nylon Elbow (EB1414) on the bottom of the clear sight tube and the hose from the bottom gauge outlet.(See the attached drawing for details)

+FUEL TANK CROSS VENTING

+If you are installing the flush mount style fuel cap, note that it is a non-vented cap.
+In order to properly vent tanks, allowing for proper fuel flow, it is necessary to cross vent the tanks.
+The following drawings illustrate how to properly cross vent the fuel tanks for your aircraft.

+NOTE: Although not necessary, we strongly recommend cross venting of fuel tanks when using the standard fuel cap as well.